 Katinka Bergema and Christine De Lille

-Both cases required and wanted to create impact where action on the ‘workfloor’ was required.
+Both cases required and wanted to create an impact where action on the work floor was required.
 In both cases, the strategic challenges were translated into smaller local experiments.
-With an action-driven approach, these local labs and experiments were connected to learning at a larger scale and provided insights into all sorts of challenges for implementation and scale-up.
+With an action-driven approach, these local labs and experiments were connected to learning at a larger scale and provided insights into all sorts of challenges for implementation and scaling up.

 In both cases, storytelling was used and helped in gaining traction and support throughout the process.
 The stories of people in the system were used to create an understanding across the different sectors of how different perspectives and people experience the problem and solutions and their accompanying needs.
 Also, in both cases, media attention helped to create awareness at the right levels to increase the impact and give an enormous boost to the scale-up of the projects.

-The project leaders left room for intuiting.
-At some point, they felt the need to slow down, to speed up, to involve different people, to strengthen their relationships with people, to grasp opportunities.
+In both cases, the project leaders left room for intuiting.
+At some point, they felt the need to slow down, speed up, involve different people, strengthen their relationships, or grasp opportunities.
 Both teams had a clear view of the process to follow and the aim to achieve but left room in their processes to grasp the opportunities and drift away when they felt they needed to do something differently.

 KEYWORDS: scaling, scale-up, scale-up, systemic change, labs, practices, systemic design